aster2024/aster2024.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a 4th-year undergraduate at <strong>Zhiyuan College (Honor, Top 10%), Shanghai Jiao Tong University</strong>.
+I am a 4th-year undergraduate at Zhiyuan College (Honor, Top 10%), Shanghai Jiao Tong University.

-My academic journey has been enriched by several research experiences.
-Most recently, I was mentored by <a href="https://cs.uic.edu/profiles/philip-yu/">Prof. Philip S. Yu</a> at the University of Illinois Chicago.
-Before that, I was a research intern at the National University of Singapore under the supervision of <a href="https://www.comp.nus.edu.sg/~hebs/">Prof. Bingsheng He</a>.
-Prior to that, I worked as an undergraduate researcher at Shanghai Jiao Tong University, mentored by <a href="https://shuaili8.github.io/">Prof. Shuai Li</a> and <a href="https://scholar.google.com/citations?user=6-ARmXsAAAAJ">Dr. Tong Yu</a>.
-I've also had the privilege of collaborating with <a href="https://bcmi.sjtu.edu.cn/~blu/">Prof. Bao-Liang Lu</a> and <a href="https://weilongzheng.github.io/">Prof. Wei-Long Zheng</a>.
+During my undergraduate years, I was fortunate to be mentored by <a href="https://cs.uic.edu/profiles/philip-yu/">Prof. Philip S. Yu</a>, <a href="https://www.comp.nus.edu.sg/~hebs/">Prof. Bingsheng He</a>, <a href="https://shuaili8.github.io/">Prof. Shuai Li</a>, <a href="https://scholar.google.com/citations?user=6-ARmXsAAAAJ">Dr. Tong Yu</a>, <a href="https://bcmi.sjtu.edu.cn/~blu/">Prof. Bao-Liang Lu</a>, and <a href="https://weilongzheng.github.io/">Prof. Wei-Long Zheng</a>.

-Besides research, I've excelled in competitive programming, winning awards in OI, ICPC, CCPC and various other contests, under the guidance of <a href="https://apex.sjtu.edu.cn/members/yyu">Prof. Yong Yu</a>.
+My work has been published at venues such as EMNLP (main), ICML (AI4MATH), and NeurIPS, and I have served as a reviewer for conferences including ICLR 2026.
+Beyond research, I've excelled in competitive programming, winning awards in OI, ICPC, CCPC, and other contests under the guidance of <a href="https://apex.sjtu.edu.cn/members/yyu">Prof. Yong Yu</a>.
 See my <a href="assets/pdf/CV_Jizhou_Guo.pdf">CV</a> for details.

 My research interests are primarily focused on Large Language Models (Foundation Models) and Natural Language Processing.
 I'm always eager to engage in discussions about these topics, so please feel free to reach out if you'd like to chat!